stakater-archive/StakaterCloudDocs-Archived/content/sre/logging/logging.md

 Parsing application logs which are not in `JSON format` can be done using the below scenario.

-Consider the following example of a one line event by a java application
+Consider the following example of a one line event by a java application:

 ```
 2019-11-27 11:04:12.682  INFO 1 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Initializing Servlet 'dispatcherServlet'